 Teachers, Personal Tutors and careers advisors work together at RIC with all students to help them to approach the future.
 As students develop their ideas, the personal tutor system also helps in other ways, notably with ensuring that each student is studying the correct subjects for their chosen career path and that they are achieving at a sufficiently high level.
 The Personal Tutors and the College Principals work closely with the UCAS Advisors to ensure that students are properly supported and guided through the university application process.
 The College has a great deal of expertise in preparing students for Oxbridge applications as well as for medical school and other highly competitive courses such as Dentistry, Vet Science, English and Law.

 Students are guided through every aspect of their UCAS application.
 Students often seem to find filling out an application form for University even more daunting than their actual A levels!
 Extensive individual advice not only helps students to remember all the salient points they should be using to make the best application possible, it also can help them to be absolutely sure they are applying for a course they really want to do, rather than one they to which they have simply drifted into.

-The annual Higher Education Convention held at the College gives sixth form students the opportunity to hear university representatives deliver presentations on practical problems of being a student.
 During the course of each academic year there are also regular visits from university tutors who talk to students interested in particular subject areas.